erics273/bootstrap_4_guide/README.md

 # CSS Frameworks: Bootstrap Fundamentals
-CSS Frameworks, like other frameworks, help developers speed up their development time by helping them avoid re-inventing the wheel every time they need to add common features to their application.
-CSS frameworks have already decided what buttons should look like, how to implement a mobile first design, how to implement a Navigation bar, or even an slideshow.
+CSS Frameworks, like other frameworks, help developers speed up their development time by helping them avoid reinventing the wheel every time they need to add standard features to their application.
+CSS frameworks have already decided what buttons should look like, how to implement a mobile-first design, how to implement a Navigation bar, or even a slideshow.
 We still have the flexibility to override the styles the frameworks provide because of the nature of CSS.
 This allows developers to write much less CSS than if we were starting from scratch with a blank document.

-In this lesson, we will focus on the [Bootstrap](http://www.getbootstrap.com) framework which was originally created at Twitter in 2010, Bootstrap has become one of the most popular front-end frameworks and open source projects in the world.
+In this lesson, we will focus on the [Bootstrap](http://www.getbootstrap.com) framework which was originally created at Twitter in 2010, Bootstrap has become one of the most popular front-end frameworks and open-source projects in the world.
 This lesson will focus on Bootstrap 4.6.X.
 Bootstrap 5 is in beta at the time of writing this lesson.
 The high-level concepts are the same as previous versions and this will be the last beta before the final release.

 > To read more about the history of Bootstrap, [click here](https://getbootstrap.com/docs/5.0/about/overview/).